lindseyeliseallen/tutorialblog/index.md

 ### Step 3: Create a Scatter Plot
 Now we will use our DataFrame to create a scatter plot.
+Scatter plots are particularly useful because each point represents an individual, making it easy to see trends, clusters, or outliers.
 This is where we will use **matplotlib** to help make our plot.
 We will plot BMI vs. Age and use colors to distinguish genders.
 Tips:
  - Make sure to import matplotlib in python.
  - Decide if there are any variables that you want to distinguish by color.